Why Michelin Is Finally Coming to Philadelphia (and Boston Too)

 Michelin’s expansion also mirrors broader conversations about inclusion and representation in the food world.

-Historically, most starred chefs were: male, white, and trained in European kitchens.
+Historically, most starred chefs were: male, white, and trained in European kitchens, but that’s starting to change now.

 More women, more chefs of color, more LGBTQ+ chefs, and more immigrant chefs are earning stars for food that reflects their identities, not just their training.